Note: Leon’s final known performance as Billy in London was on July 7, 2007.

-Leon Cooke was born in Stoke-on-Trent, Staffordshire on 7-Aug-1991.
+Leon Cooke was born in Stoke-on-Trent, Staffordshire, on 7-Aug-1991.
 He is one of eight children.
 Like Leon, all of his seven siblings have been dancers, the children inspired by a father who is a dance teacher and a mother who also danced.

-Prior to his involvement with Billy Elliot the Musical (BETM), Leon acquired stage experience while appearing in two different productions of The Nutcracker with the Birmingham Royal Ballet (1999 & 2001).
-Aladdin (2002-2003), the UK National tours of Tosca (2002) and the King & I (2003) and as John Darling in Peter Pan (2003-2004).
+Prior to his involvement with Billy Elliot the Musical (BETM), Leon acquired stage experience while appearing in two different productions of The Nutcracker with Birmingham Royal Ballet (1999 & 2001), Aladdin (2002-2003), the UK National tours of Tosca (2002) and the King & I (2003) and as John Darling in Peter Pan (2003-2004).

-He auditioned for BETM, was chosen to attend the “Billy School” in Leeds and later learned he had won the part.
+Leon auditioned for BETM, was chosen to attend the “Billy School” in Leeds and later learned that he had won the part.
 He then moved into the “Billy House” in London with the boys who played Billy and Michael in the show and the young actresses who played Debbie Wilkinson.
 At that point he was in serious training/rehearsals to ready him for his debut as Billy.
 That debut would come on 19-Sep-2005 at the age of 14.
 He was the replacement for one of the three original Billys, James Lomas, who had left the show a couple of days before, thus making Leon just the 4th boy to ever play the role of Billy on stage.
 That same night, Joey Phillips also debuted, as Billy’s best friend Michael.
 Joey had been at the Billy School with Leon and then in training/rehearsals with him in the weeks before their debut.